 During March 2021, the Company received an unsecured loan under the United States Small Business Administration Paycheck Protection Program ("PPP") pursuant to the recently adopted Coronavirus Aid, Relief, and Economic Security Act (the "PPP Loan") in the amount of \$1.7 million.
-During January 2022, the Company was granted forgiveness of the PPP Loan.
-As of June 30, 2022, the Company recorded a gain on forgiveness of the PPP Loan of \$1.7 million.
+During January 2022, the Company was granted forgiveness of the PPP Loan of \$1.7 million.
 There were no similar transactions during the year ended December 31, 2021.